cockroachdb/docs/src/current/v23.2/live-migration-service.md

 ## Configuration

-To configure the LMS, override the values defined in [`values.yaml`](https://molt.cockroachdb.com/charts/lms/values.yaml).
+To configure the LMS, override the values defined in the [Helm chart](#installation).
 For information on setting Helm chart values, see the [Helm documentation](https://helm.sh/docs/helm/helm_upgrade/).

 {{site.data.alerts.callout_info}}
 Values that are specified in both `lms` and `orchestrator` must have the identical setting.